ARTHUR DONG 曾奕田

 AUTHOR: Dong has taken the extensive research for his documentaries and transformed the material into critically acclaimed publications.
 His first published full-length book Forbidden City, USA: Chinatown Nightclubs, 1936-1970 included a foreword by best selling author Lisa See and won the American Book Award, the Independent Publisher’s IPPY Award, and the Art Deco Preservation Award.
 Before that, Dong served as editor and contributing writer on museum exhibition catalogues for shows he curated (see below).

-Dong is currently at work on his new book A Hollywood Chinese Album, a visual journey of images selected from some 1,500 pieces of movie memorabilia the author collected since childhood and during the ten-year research for his documentary Hollywood Chinese.
+Dong is currently at work on his new book Hollywood Chinese: The Chinese in American Feature Films, a visual journey of images selected from some 1,500 pieces of movie memorabilia the author collected since childhood and during the ten-year research for his documentary Hollywood Chinese.

-CURATOR: Besides films and books, Dong has curated museum exhibitions showcasing his extensive archive of cultural ephemera.
-They include Chop Suey on Wax: The Flower Drum Song Album at the Chinese Historical Society of America Museum in San Francisco, Hollywood Chinese at the Chinese America Museum in Los Angeles, and Forbidden City, USA: Chinatown Nightclubs at the Jewett Gallery in the San Francisco Public Library.
+CURATOR: Besides films and books, Dong has curated exhibitions showcasing his extensive archive of cultural ephemera.
+His shows include Chop Suey on Wax: The Flower Drum Song Album at the Chinese Historical Society of America Museum in San Francisco, Hollywood Chinese: The Arthur Dong Collection at the Chinese America Museum in Los Angeles, and Forbidden City, USA: Chinatown Nightclubs at the Jewett Gallery in the San Francisco Public Library.
+Coming up in the summer of 2019 is an exhibition of past Chinese American film artists at the iconic Formosa Cafe in West Hollywood.

 TELEVISION: Dong’s first corporate media job was at KGO-TV, the ABC affiliate in San Francisco where he worked in 1981-1982 as a producer in the news department’s Special Projects division.
 From 1991-1992, Dong produced thirteen documentaries for Life & Times, the signature news program of the former Los Angeles PBS affiliate KCET.
 For PBS’s first national series on gay and lesbian issues The Question of Equality, he directed the premiere episode Out Rage ’69, which examined the New York City Stonewall Riots, an event often cited as the catalyst for the modern gay and lesbian civil rights movement.